“Happy trails to you, until we meet again.

 —From Happy Trails by Dale Evans and Roy Rogers

 This is my last post for the summer as I will be leaving the Center and returning to California.
 I thought that the best choice for my final post would be to end with the activities we did during our last week of art projects during Art in the Garden.

-Below are two kinds of musical instruments the kids made that week, and now you too can make your own!
+Below is a musical instrument the kids made that week, and now you too can make your own cowboy banjo!

 Western Music Arts and Crafts

 Banjos are often a symbol of the West.
 They are used in country music, western film and TV series, or played by characters from the West.
 Now you can create your own banjo to play along!